climba/liri-node-app/README.md

 ```

 * This file will be used by the `dotenv` package to set what are known as environment variables to the global `process.env` object in node.
-These are values that are meant to be specific to the computer that node is running on, and since we are gitignoring this file, they won't be pushed to github &mdash; keeping our API key information private.
+These are values that are meant to be specific to the computer that node is running on.
+You should also add the .env file into your gitignore file.
+The will allow you to push the project to github without publising your privte API keys onto github.

 4. Get your Twitter API keys by following these steps: